-Eight Tips For After a Motorcycle Accident
+Eight Important Steps to Take After a Motorcycle Accident

-If you can keep it together and commit these tips to memory, you could mitigate some of the expected, negative consequences.
+If you can keep it together and commit these tips to memory, you could mitigate some of the expected negative consequences.

 - Immediately preceding the accident, refrain from becoming agitated or freaked out.
 You must try and remain calm.
 Only then can you assess your physical situation.
 Afterward, you can attempt to shield yourself from a strike by another vehicle.

-- The law requires that motorists involved in serious accidents, must trade evidence of driver’s license and insurance and not flee the scene of an accident with potential property destruction or injuries exceeding $500.00.
-If possible, gather witness info to give to your lawyer or the cops later. (try and make a diagram of the accident scene, noting the positions and identifying properties of each vehicle, street, and traffic sign in the vicinity – use your camera phone to take pictures).
+- Try to make a diagram of the accident scene, noting the positions and identifying properties of each vehicle, street, and traffic sign in the vicinity – use your camera phone to take pictures).

 - Make sure the CHP or other investigating agency prepares a detailed report that is 100% factual.
 In any serious injury accident, police will typically generate a narrative.
 These are particularly useful when negotiating with an insurance company.